autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference-implementations/radar-based-3d-detector/radar-based-3d-detector.md

 Radar based 3D detector aims for the following.

-- Detect objects farther than the range of LiDAR-based 3D detection.
+- Detecting objects farther than the range of LiDAR-based 3D detection.

 Since radar can acquire data from a longer distance than LiDAR (> 100m), when the distance of LiDAR-based 3D detection is insufficient, the radar base 3D detector can be applied.
 The detection distance of radar based 3D detection depends on the radar device specification.